FransBouma/ShaderToggler/README.md

 `GameName\Binaries\Win64`.
 Reshade has to be placed in that folder as well.

 Be sure to use the Reshade version which supports Addons (so the unsigned version).
-When you start your game, the `Addons` tab in the Reshade gui should show the IGCS Connector information and controls.
+When you start your game, the `Addons` tab in the Reshade gui should show the Shader Toggler information and controls.

 To obtain the unsigned Reshade version, go to <https://reshade.me> and click on *Download*, then on the grey button to download the ReShade version with Add-on support.